Hair Transplant Surgery, Cost and Procedure Guide

 - Minoxidil (Rogaine): both men and women can use this.

-- Finasteride (Propecia) or the oral medication Dutasteride: only men should use this.
+- Finasteride (Propecia) or Dutasteride: only men should use this.

 - Oral contraceptives or Spironolactone: only women should use this.